robertandrews/cxt-wp-user-avatar/README.md

 However, this plugin itself only bypasses Gravatar with that upload and just renames and moves the upload file.

-This is only my second substantive GitHub repo, and by far the most formalised so far.
-I am still learning the ropes on commits, etc. Please excuse faux pas.
+This is my most substantive and formalised GitHub repo so far, though I am somewhat learning the ropes, etc. Please excuse faux pas.